A magnetic avalanche as the central engine powering a solar flare: Reconnection throughout the flaring process

 There are two distinct properties of this evolution that stand out.
 Firstly, these dynamics are so rapid that we see new strands developing in almost every snapshot of our observations.
-Secondly, the formation of strands closely resembles that of winding or unwinding of the loops (Fig.\,\ref{fig:eui_st}A, Movie S3).
+Secondly, the formation of strands closely resembles that of the winding or unwinding of the loops (Fig.\,\ref{fig:eui_st}A, Movie S3).
 As this X-shaped configuration continues to evolve, intensity variations and enhancements become more rapid as well, with changes being recorded at the level of the observational cadence (Fig.\,\ref{fig:eui_st}B, Movie S4).
-At the same time, the newly formed strands are bi-directionally swept away with plane-of-sky speeds of 100--200\,km\,s$^{-1}$, slower in the initial stages, but tending to be faster closer to the impulsive phase of the flare.
-Based on these properties, we interpret these dynamics to be associated with magnetic reconnection near the X-shaped structure.
+At the same time, the newly formed strands are bi-directionally swept away with plane-of-sky speeds of 100--200\,km\,s$^{-1}$, which are slower in the initial stages but they tend to be faster closer to the impulsive phase of the flare.
+It could be argued that the fine-scale dynamics that the EUI observed in this pre-flare phase are simply a reflection of any nonuniformity of the magnetic structure coupled with temperature and density fluctuations.
+A strong localized fluctuating heat source is, however, required to generate these intense thermodynamic variations.
+Here, the rapid development of magnetic strands on timescales down to 2\,s, combined with the detection of their bi-directional separation and localized strong intensity enhancements, all point to the small-scale reconnection scenario as the underlying process fueling the dynamics around the X-shaped configuration.

-Despite this reconfiguration of the magnetic field and the concurrent EUV enhancement during this period, up until UT\,23:40, we did not detect any clear enhancement of HXR signal in the STIX data, indicating the absence of both higher temperature plasma $>$10\,MK and accelerated non-thermal particles that are required to produce the HXR emission in the first place.
+Despite this reconfiguration of the magnetic field and the concurrent EUV enhancement during this period, up until UT\,23:40, the high-energy HXR signal in the STIX data is faint.
+This indicates a weak presence, if any, of accelerated nonthermal particles.
 In comparison to the overall further development of signatures in the UV to X-ray wavelengths, the reconnection dynamics in this early pre-impulsive phase of the flare are deemed weaker in nature.